 It’s important to recognise that neither participant wants to cross this boundary.
 The dancer doesn’t want to have sex with the half-drunk office Joe whose lap she squirms on with fake orgasmic excitement.
 Less obviously, deep down, the office Joe doesn’t want to have sex with her.

 That would require sexual confidence and the willingness to take responsibility for providing a beautiful, desirable woman with a satisfying sexual experience.
 Office Joe is incapable of either of these.
-In reality he has little sexual experience, may suffer from erectile dysfunction or premature ejaculation, and is likely to be reduced to a shaking mess by the mere prospect of undoing her bra-hook.
+In reality Joe is ashamed of his sexuality.
+He has little sexual experience.
+He may suffer from erectile dysfunction or premature ejaculation.
+Joe turns into a quivering mess at the prospect of undoing her bra-hook for real.

 Lap-dances also allow men in committed relationships to technically claim they haven’t had sexual contact with another woman.
-As I wrote in Sex in Patriarchy, Part IV – porn, prostitutes and men’s clubs, “for the most part [lap-dancing clubs] sell titillation up to, but not crossing, a specified boundary.
+As I wrote in Sex in patriarchy – how the past shapes sex today, “for the most part [lap-dancing clubs] sell titillation up to, but not crossing, a specified boundary.
 That boundary may be a topless waitress, a striptease act or a lap dance, but it is in place to give men the impression of sexual liberation whilst technically remaining within the limits of monogamous relationships, as the patriarchal paradigm demands.”

 With a lap-dance, office Joe gets all the appearance of sexual success without having to deal with the sticky reality that many men are sexually unskilled.
 For that fantasy he is willing to pay well.
 It’s another pathetic side effect of sex in patriarchal societies.

-* There may be some lap-dancing clubs that actually sell full-on sex but, given what these clubs charge for a drink, and given what full-on sex with an escort costs, buying sex in such clubs simply makes no economic sense.
+* There may be some lap-dancing clubs that actually sell full-on sex.
+Given what these clubs charge for a drink, and given what full-on sex with an escort costs, buying sex in such clubs makes no economic sense.

 Image: Charlie’s Pole Bar, Prague